 Add the tomatoes and fry on low flame till they are well mashed up.

-Add the boiled dal, boiled bottlegourd, tamarind water and salt.
+Add the boiled dal, boiled bottle gourd, tamarind water and salt.
+Simmer for

-Heat the ghee in a pan and temper with mustard seeds, dry red chilly
+Heat the ghee in a pan & temper with mustard seeds, dry red chilli and

-and curry leaves.
-Pour this tempering on the prepared Dalcha and
+curry leaves.
+Pour this tempering on the prepared Dalcha and serve,